knative/docs/docs/serving/samples/hello-world/helloworld-shell/index.md

 ## Building

-1. Create a new file named `cgi.sh` and paste the script below.
+1. Create a new file named `script.sh` and paste the script below.
 This will run BusyBox' `http` returning a friendly welcome message as `plain/text` plus some extra information:

   ```shell
   #!/bin/sh